 - BFG: Wields a minigun.

 - Enemy Mine: Using the item "Ticket" spawns a friendly version of him to fight through the room.
 It's best used on boss fights.
 Wielding the Vulcan Cannon will summon two.

 - Fake Ultimate Mook: He's very intimidating... until you realize that if you just keep your distance, his shots will spread out harmlessly.

 - Feathered Fiend: Well, lack of feathers, given how he flexes them away.

-- Gatling Good: His Weapon of Choice.
+- Gatling Good: His weapon.
 It's in his name!

 - Luck-Based Mission: Does he spawn in a large room with lots of pillars?
 He's pretty much a free Master Round.
 A large room with no pillars?
 He's still pretty easy.
 But if it's a long narrow room with two moats?
 There's little room to doge, and it'll take considerable skill to perfect him.